VoidNightshade1204/VoidRadar/README.md

 # Notes

-**A live demo of this webpage can be found here:
+**The website can be found live here:
 <br>
 https://steepatticstairs.github.io/AtticRadar/**
 <br><br><br>
 You can add some parameters to the URL to make the app easier to use / bookmark.
 You can add
-* `#development`
 * `#station=ICAO`
 * `#tideStation=TIDESTATIONID`

-The first one is to allow for extra development features (this is mainly for my own use, I wouldn't recommend trying this).
-The second one is to set the app's initial station view.
+The first one is to set the app's initial station.
+This is the station the map would load radar products for / load METAR stations around, if there isn't a selected station.
 (The default will likely be either `KLWX` or `KMHX`, because those are the stations I use the most.)
-The third one is to set the default tide station.
+The second one is to set the default tide station.
 Here are some examples:
 <br>

 Sets the app's initial station to `KHGX`: